1. Jainism was founded by__________.

 Explanation: They practice Ahimsa to the highest level.

-62. The famous Jain text Kalpasutra was written by:
+62. The famous Jain text Kalpasutra was written by__________.

 A) Haribhadra